-You can get the full low down on surfing at Putsborough in our in-depth local guide.
+Our in-depth local guide lets you get the full low down on surfing at Putsborough.

-If the swell is large enough you can head up the coast to Lynmouth which provides a lot more shelter and a selection of great waves including a world-class left-hand point on its day.
+If the swell is large enough, you can head up the coast to one of North Devon’s gems and a world-class left-hand point on its day.

 Check out our guide on surfing Lynmouth’s point break waves to find out when to go and what to expect when you get there.